shalemrajkumar/shalemrajkumar/README.md

 - 👨‍💻 All of my projects are available at [github](github)

-- 📝 I occationally write articles on [link](https://shalemrajkumar.github.io/blog/)
+- 📝 I occasionally write articles on [link](https://shalemrajkumar.github.io/blog/)

 - 💬 Ask me about **Neuroscience, Computer Science and Biology :)**